-Following a face-to-face meeting with the FDA held on June 14, 2018, where these data, along with other clinical data, were presented, we believe that, upon the completion of our clinical studies, we will have the necessary supporting data to submit a marketing application under the 505(b)(2) regulatory pathway to the FDA for Libervant in 2018.
+We are in the process of requesting a face-to-face meeting with the FDA where these data, along with other clinical data, will be presented.
+We believe the interim data support our view that, upon the completion of our adult EMU study, we will have the necessary supporting data to submit a marketing application to the FDA.